chalice-dev/aws-corpus/README.md

 - `docs.aws.amazon.com` does not lend itself to spidering.
 'View source' on the main page shows it is rendered with javascript, which would reqiure a headless spider.
 The ones that actually work cost money.
 - They do publish sitemaps, but they are not exhaustive, and if you try to spider the docs directly, you will quickly be blocked.
 - Some of the docs are on GitHub, but are spread across hundreds of repos.
-- If you incerase the concurrency above 5, you'll probably get blocked by the Internet Archive.
+- If you increase the concurrency above 5, you'll probably get blocked by the Internet Archive.